hanjq17/CHORDS/README.md

 CHORDS significantly accelerates sampling across diverse large-scale image and video diffusion models, yielding up to 2.1x speedup with four cores, improving by 50% over baselines, and 2.9x speedup with eight cores, all without quality degradation.

+Please give us a star ⭐ if you find our work interesting!

 ![Overview](assets/chords-video.gif "Overview")

 ## 🛠 Dependencies